Is kidney transplantation better than dialysis?

 However, it is more than that, and seeing kidney transplantation and donation, especially its benefits, in one-way direction gives patients extra worries, feeling, in many cases, too obliged to the donor and even thinking that proceeding with donation might not be fair to the donor, putting the donor through such risks for their own benefit.
 Many patients have shared the sentiment of feeling ‘selfish’ because of that or even guilty.

-It is my personal opinion that this sentiment has been greatly created by seeing kidney donation as a one direction interaction; where the recipient gives everything and the donor receives everything but it is more than that and actually the benefits received are mutual and in both directions.
+It is my personal opinion that this sentiment has been greatly created by seeing kidney donation as one direct interaction; where the recipient gives everything and the donor receives everything but it is more than that and actually the benefits received are mutual and in both directions.

 The truth is that not only the recipient benefits from kidney donation but also the donor and the entire family or people close to them.